KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 - Radio button for whether the imported contracts should be marked not finalized or confirmed
 - File field
 - A button to download a sample CSV

-#### Questions

-1. Why the toggle for individual/monthly and confirmed/not?
-Couldn't that just be part of the CSV data?

 ### Contract Templates